wazuh/wazuh-documentation/source/user-manual/registering/use-registration-service.rst

     # C:\Program Files (x86)\ossec-agent\agent-auth.exe -m 192.168.1.2 -v C:\Program Files (x86)\ossec-agent\rootCA.pem

 .. warning::
   The manager verification is only a check.
-Although the verification fails, the connection will be realized succesfully and returning just a warning.
+Although the verification fails, the connection will be realized successfully and returning just a warning.

 Agent verification using SSL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^